c2y5/CommitLens/README.md

+# ⚠️ THIS PROJECT IS NOT FINISHED ⚠️
 # CommitLens 🔎

 CommitLens is a Python tool to visualise Git commit data from **local repositories** or **GitHub repositories**.
 It generates interactive charts displaying commit activity, contributor statistics, and file modification patterns, helping developers analyse project history easily.